 Please know that Mr. Craton died Saturday, May 24, 2008 at age 84.
 He is buried at Powder Springs Memorial Gardens Cemetery, Powder Springs, GA.

 Mr. Craton's audio tape has been broken into 10 files of roughly 5 minutes each.
 Each file is preceded by a description of what is discussed on that file.
-A transcript covering all of the files is available by clicking the image at the right, above.
+A transcript covering all the files is available by clicking the image at the right, above.
 The transcript identifies the file associated with each portion of the text.

 Mr. Craton was 71 years old when he made the recording.